mukkelian/Ether/README.md

 Compile this **ether.f90** by any FORTRAN compiler, for our case we have choosen **gfortran**

-For the compilatin, type the command same like given below into the terminal
+For the compilation, type the command same like given below into the terminal

  gfortran ether.f90 -o ether